Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/lecture-notes/03-introduction-to-unity-scripting-tags-and-physics.md

 ## Task 3: Sheep invasion

 Now that our sheep is working, do your own research and figure out how to spawn sheep over time (remember `GameObject.Instantiate`)

+Some suggestions:
+- We should have a `GameObject` in our scene that is in charge of managing the sheep.
+Call it something like `Sheep Manager`
+- This `Sheep Manager` should have a script attached to it.
+This script should do a couple of things:
+    - Store a public reference to the Sheep prefab.
+    - Instantiate that sheep prefab at a set interval, along the far side of the field.